- Catch a CAT

 - CAT Careers

-As we assume the role of mobility manager for Chatham County and surrounding areas, we are constantly striving to stay on the cutting edge of transit initiatives and best practices.
+As the public transit provider for Chatham County, we strive to stay on the cutting edge of transit initiatives and best practices.
 Below are some of the programs we are currently working on as well as some of the recent programs we have implemented.
 Use the left hand navigation links for more information, or click on underlined headings to learn more about individual projects.

 Hutchinson Island Intermodal Facility – Phase 1 completed October 2014